 How long does the California eviction process take?

 An uncontested eviction typically takes 4-6 weeks from start to finish.
 If the tenant fights the case, expect 2-3 months or longer.
+The new AB 2347 law (effective 2025) added extra business days to the tenant response period, extending every case slightly.
 See our detailed timeline breakdown.

 Can I evict a tenant without going to court?

 No. California requires landlords to go through the court system for all evictions.
-"Self-help" evictions (changing locks, removing belongings, shutting off utilities) are illegal and expose landlords to significant liability.
+Self-help evictions — changing locks, removing belongings, shutting off utilities — are illegal under California Civil Code 789.3 and expose landlords to significant liability, including the tenant's actual damages, up to $100 per day in penalties, and a minimum of $250 per violation.

 What if my tenant pays rent after I file the lawsuit?

-For non-payment evictions, the tenant has the right to pay all rent owed plus costs and stop the eviction (called "paying and staying") until a judgment is entered.
-This is why moving quickly through the process matters.
+For non-payment evictions, the tenant has the right to pay all rent owed plus court costs and stop the eviction.
+This is called 'paying and staying' and is allowed until a judgment is entered.
+This right can only be used once in a 12-month period.
+Moving quickly through the process matters because the longer you wait, the more rent you lose.

-Do I need an attorney for an eviction?
+Do I need an attorney for a California eviction?

-While not legally required, evictions have strict procedural requirements.
-A single mistake can dismiss your case and cost you months.
+While not legally required, evictions have strict procedural requirements under the California Code of Civil Procedure.
+A single mistake on a notice can get your case dismissed and force you to start over.
 An experienced eviction attorney typically pays for themselves in time saved and mistakes avoided.
+Call 714-832-3651 to discuss your case.

-"Eviction" is the common term.
-"Unlawful detainer" is the legal name for the court case that results in eviction.
+'Eviction' is the common term.
+'Unlawful detainer' is the legal name for the court case that results in eviction.
 They refer to the same process.
+When you file an eviction in California, the court documents are titled 'Unlawful Detainer' and the case is governed by Code of Civil Procedure sections 1161-1179a.

-The California eviction process has many opportunities for error.
-Improper notices, missed deadlines, and procedural mistakes can add months to your timeline and thousands to your costs.
+The California eviction process has strict rules at every step.
+Improper notices, miscounted deadlines, and procedural errors can add months to your case and thousands to your costs.
+With the new AB 2347 response period making every case longer, getting it right the first time matters more than ever.

-Steven Silverstein has handled thousands of California evictions over 45+ years.
+Steven Silverstein has handled thousands of California evictions across Orange County, Los Angeles, Riverside, and San Bernardino since 1979.
 Call 714-832-3651 for a consultation on your eviction case.